aljoxo/Arisen/README.md

 1. Install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe) & [.Net Runtime v6 desktop x64](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime).
 2. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).
 3. Right click on Skyrim SE and click on properties, untick the "Enable Steam Overlay while in-game."
-4. You also need to start the games to the main menu in order to download all the creations. **DO NOT SKIP THIS STEP, IF YOU DO SO WABBAJACK WILL FAIL**_
+4. You also need to start the games to the main menu in order to download all the creations. **DO NOT SKIP THIS STEP, IF YOU DO SO WABBAJACK WILL FAIL**

+#### Setting Shader Cache Size
  Additionally, if you have an NVIDIA GeForce Graphics Card, please do the following.

- 1. Right click on your desktop and select **NVIDIA Control Panel**
+ 1. Right-click on your desktop and select **NVIDIA Control Panel**
  2. Navigate and click on **Manage 3D settings**.
 It is the 2nd one to the top.
  3. Scroll down in Global Settings until you see **Shader Cache Size**
  4. Double Click **Driver Default** to the right of Shader Cache Size and select **10 GB**